two-mode waitlists, on every plan

 For a studio with consistent peak-hour waitlist demand, two-mode waitlists typically produce:

-• 70-80% conversion on broadcast-claim openings — 3 of every 4 late cancellations get filled from the waitlist
+• 70-80% conversion on first-to-claim openings — 3 of every 4 late cancellations get filled from the waitlist

-• 90%+ conversion on auto-promote openings — most cancellations outside the window fill from the next person
+• 90%+ conversion on auto-booked openings — most cancellations outside the window fill from the next person in line

 • 3-7 percentage point increase in overall capacity utilisation on waitlist-active classes